thomcc/fast-srgb8/README.md

 The float->srgb code is originally¹ based on public domain routines by [Fabien "ryg" Giesen](https://fgiesen.wordpress.com), although I'm no longer sure where these are available.

-¹ (Well, specifically: The Rust code in this crate is ported from code in a C++ game engine of mine, which in turn, was based on the code from ryg).
+¹ (Well, specifically: The Rust code in this crate is ported from code in a C++ game engine of mine, which in turn, was based on the code from ryg.
+This doesn't make a difference, but increases the likelihood that any errors are solely my responsibility).